 This spice is known worldwide and used in many culinary delights; just like many other spices Rosemary has great benefits for the hair.
 It helps to promote hair growth by stimulating blood circulation in your scalp thus allowing the hair follicles to breathe and function well.
 Rosemary has also been known to reduce early graying.
 The herb was infused in oil, and the oil was rubbed into the scalp and then roots, and then the rest of the hair.

-Apart from the Native Americans, every part of the world has plants with natural properties that are medicinal and good for their health and once we realize that as humans we will value what we have and use what we have naturally growing around us to prevent us from the many common diseases that were unheard of back in the day.
+Every part of the world has plants with natural properties that are medicinal and good for their health and once we realize that as humans we will value what we have and use what we have naturally growing around us to prevent us from the many common diseases that were unheard of back in the day.

 Marie Miguel, of Kuna ancestry, enjoys writing on a wide variety of subjects that she’s passionate about or that she feels should be discussed by the general public.